viktorsmari/smariblog/projects.md

 ---
-layout: page
 title: Projects
 author: Smári McCarthy
 date: 2015-11-04
-permalink: /projects/
 ---

+## Icelandic Pirate Party

+I co-founded the Icelandic Pirate Party and stood as their number one candidate in Iceland's south constituency in the 2013 general elections, and again, more successfully, in 2016.

+## Nordic Voting Systems

+I've been doing some research into Nordic voting systems (in particular, Iceland, Sweden and Norway) with Þorkell Helgason and Kurt Jörnsten.
+One of the outputs is a voting system simulator, available [here][18].

+## OCCRP

+From 2014-2016 I was the chief technologist at the Organized Crime and Corruption Reporting Project.
+It was a wonderful job.
+A lot of the software we built is freely available on [OCCRP's Github][17].

 ## Mailpile

-The main project I'm working on right now is [Mailpile][1], a modern, fast web-mail client with user-friendly encryption and privacy features.
+I'm one of the folks behind [Mailpile][1], a modern, fast web-mail client with user-friendly encryption and privacy features.
 It's free software, written in Python, available on [Github][2].
 If you want to talk about it, join #mailpile on irc.freenode.net.

 ## Liquid Democracy